 Though some accounts state that she was a school teacher from Texas, most historians suspect that she was actually a “soiled dove” working in Fannie Porter’s brothel in San Antonio when the “Kid” met her in about 1899.
 She herself indicated that she was originally from the East Coast but never revealed an exact location.

 Those who met her described her as strikingly pretty, having a very nice smile, that she was cordial, refined, spoke in an educated manner, and was an excellent shot with a rifle.
 The Pinkerton Detective Agency described her in 1906 as having “classic good looks, 27 or 28 years old, 5’4″ to 5’5″ in height, weighing between 110 and 115 pounds, with a medium build and brown hair.”

 Eyewitnesses indicated that she was one of only five women known to have been allowed into the Wild Bunch hideout at Robbers Roost in southern Utah.
 The other four were Will Carver’s girlfriend Josie Bassett, Butch Cassidy’s girlfriend Ann Bassett, Elza Lay’s girlfriend Annie Rogers, and gang member Laura Bullion.

-In December 1900, Etta Place and Harry Longabaugh reportedly married but there are are no marriage records to prove this.
-The next month, the couple visited his family in Mont Clare, Pennsylvania and in February 1901, made their way to New York City, where the two posed for a portrait in Union Square.
+In December 1900, Etta Place and Harry Longabaugh reportedly married, but there are no marriage records to prove this.
+The next month, the couple visited his family in Mont Clare, Pennsylvania, and in February 1901, made their way to New York City, where the two posed for a portrait in Union Square.

 On February 20, the couple, along with Butch Cassidy, boarded the British ship Herminius bound for Buenos Aires, Argentina.
 There, they settled on a ranch near Cholila on the east bank of the Blanco River.